 Causes of Congenital Heart Defects

-The causes of congenital heart defects in babies can be because of genetic or prenatal environmental factors.
+The causes of congenital heart defects in babies can be genetic or prenatal environmental factors.

 1. Environmental Factors

 The environmental factors include: